• Skip to main content

 What does it work for? vomiting (specifically for motion sickness)

-Dramamine is an antihistamine that reduces the effects of the natural chemical histamine in the body (meaning It is almost like a milder form of Benadryl).
-This medication works by inhibiting stimulation of the vestibular system of the brain which is responsible for detecting motion.
-Dramamine is not approved for use in animals by the FDA but can be prescribed legally by your veterinarian.
+Dramamine is an antihistamine that reduces the effects of the natural chemical histamine in the body (meaning It is almost like a milder form of Benadryl which is used to relieve allergy symptoms and allergic reactions).

 Dosage for Dogs